STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Simulation Results

 \subsection{Object handover scenario}

 \begin{sloppypar}

-The proposed planning strategy was evaluated using the object handover scenario outlined in Section \ref{sec:motivatingExample}.
-The simulation environment, depicted in Figure \ref{fig:3Dtrajectory}, measured $\SI{7.2}{\meter} \times \SI{5.7}{\meter} \times \SI{2.5}{\meter}$ and included a human operator, an obstacle, and an \ac{MRAV} equipped with a rigidly attached stick to perform the handover task.
-As detailed in Section \ref{sec:motivatingExample}, the rigid attachment of the stick ensured no pendulum effect during flight, simplifying the trajectory planning process.
-This design choice allowed us to focus on optimizing human-robot collaboration and improving ergonomics through trajectory planning that respects vehicle dynamics, physical constraints, and ensure mission completion within predefined temporal requirements.
-Table \ref{tab:tableParamters} lists the key parameters used to configure the optimization problem.
-Notably, the mission duration ($T_N$) and visibility time ($T_\mathrm{vr}$) were intentionally kept short to focus on the critical phases of the trajectory and avoid unnecessary analysis of extended waiting periods.
+The proposed planning strategy was evaluated on the object handover scenario introduced in Section \ref{sec:motivatingExample}.
+The simulation environment, shown in Figure \ref{fig:3Dtrajectory}, spans $\SI{7.2}{\meter} \times \SI{5.7}{\meter} \times \SI{2.5}{\meter}$ and includes a human operator, an obstacle, and an \ac{MRAV} equipped with a rigidly attached stick for performing the handover task.
+The rigid attachment prevents pendulum effects during flight, thereby simplifying the planning problem and allowing the analysis to focus on ergonomic collaboration, vehicle dynamics, physical limits, and temporal mission requirements.
+The objective of this section is to verify, on a representative handover mission, that the offline solution simultaneously (i) satisfies safety-critical predicates (workspace containment $\pi_\mathrm{ws}$, obstacle avoidance $\pi_\mathrm{obs}$, and no-approach-from-behind $\pi_\mathrm{beh}$), (ii) fulfills collaboration-oriented specifications (visibility $\pi_\mathrm{vis}$, approach preference $\pi_\mathrm{pr}$, and comfort $\pi_\mathrm{vel}$), and (iii) remains dynamically feasible under the \ac{GTMR} model and actuator bounds.
+The discussion therefore reports both qualitative proprieties of the planned path and quantitative margins \ac{wrt} the imposed limits.

-Figure \ref{fig:3Dtrajectory} illustrates the planned trajectory, incorporating the operator's preference for a left-handed, top-to-bottom approach.
-The figure demonstrates that the trajectory is free of obstacles ($\pi_\mathrm{obs}$) and avoids crossing into the non-approaching area behind the operator ($\pi_\mathrm{beh}$), in compliance with the safety constraints.
-Additionally, the \ac{MRAV} follows the designated approach regions within the workspace $\mathcal{F}_W$, based on the operator's pose and preferences ($\pi_\mathrm{pr}$), ensuring that these regions are crossed in the correct sequence.
-This ensures safe and efficient navigation while adhering to both ergonomic and mission-specific requirements.
-Solving the optimization problem, which integrates the \ac{STL} requirements detailed in Section \ref{sec:specificationEncoding}, required approximately $\SI{11}{\minute}$.
+The parameters used to initialize the optimization problem, summarized in Table~\ref{tab:tableParamters}, serve different roles within the proposed framework.
+Physical parameters such as mass, inertia, actuator limits, and velocity bounds define hard constraints and directly determine feasibility.
+Geometric and temporal mission parameters specify the handover location, approach regions, and timing requirements encoded in the \ac{STL} formula $\pi$.
+The mission duration ($T_N$) and visibility time ($T_\mathrm{vr}$) were intentionally kept short to focus on the critical phases of the trajectory and avoid unnecessary analysis of extended waiting periods.
+By contrast, parameters such as the robustness threshold $\kappa$, the smoothing factor $\lambda$, and the energy weight $w$ act as design variables that influence conservativeness, smoothness, and robustness margins without altering the system's physical limits.
+This distinction is important when adapting the framework to new vehicles or mission configurations.